NakedDevA/ExFlyer/README.md

 A minimal trainer to enable free camera mode in Expeditions

-Tested on latest version (March 26th fix update),  Steam and Epic versions.
+Tested on latest version (May 23rd Kanab Creek update),  Steam and Epic versions.

 ## Usage